actifyjs/actify/src/docs/components/sheets/bottom-sheets.md

 # Bottom sheets

-## Bottom sheets show secondary content anchored to the bottom of the screen
+> Bottom sheets show secondary content anchored to the bottom of the screen

-> TODO